Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Performance Evaluation

-The results for the proposed speed estimation method, Local Correction Factor (LCF), are discussed in four perspectives: \textit{1) Network Partitioning Visualization, 2) LCF Performance Evaluation, 3) LCF Robustness Evaluation, and 4) LCF Applicability in Simulation}.
+The results for the proposed speed estimation method are discussed in four perspectives: \textit{1) Network Partitioning Visualization, 2) LCF Performance Evaluation, 3) LCF Robustness Evaluation, and 4) LCF Applicability in Simulation}.
 Our analysis begins with a visualization of network partitioning.
-Then, we evaluate the performance of our proposed LCF with the same demand distribution but varying OD distributions and road configuration.
-The robustness of LCF is further evaluated against different demand distributions — both low and high.
-Finally, we test our proposed LCF to estimate the travel time with random routes.
+Then, we evaluate the performance of our proposed LCF with the medium-demand level but varying OD distributions and road configuration.
+The robustness of LCF is further evaluated against different demand levels — both low and high.
+Finally, we test our proposed LCF to estimate the travel time along with random paths.
 In the following sections, each of them will be discussed in detail.